-At a moderate pace you will ascend the arches of the Bridge and admire the panoramic views, located in one of the most gorgeous harbours in the world.
+At a moderate pace, you will ascend the arches of the Bridge and admire the panoramic views of the Sydney Opera House, located in one of the most gorgeous harbours in the world.

 The crackling of the fire, a hot bowl of fresh chips, a tasty drink and a room bathed in an amber glow.
 Is there a more perfect place to spend a chilly day in Sydney than a traditional pub?